 Quicksilver documentaries have won six Emmys, four BAFTAs, four Royal Television Society Awards, three Grierson documentary awards, two duPont awards, the Robert F Kennedy Journalism Award for International Television, and many other major international TV awards.

-Channel 4’s Dispatches recently aired two Quicksilver investigative documentaries: "Undercover A&E" and "Rubbish Tip Britain."
+Channel 4’s Dispatches recently aired two other Quicksilver investigative documentaries: "Undercover A&E" and "Rubbish Tip Britain."
 "Undercover A&E" received a five-star review from The Times, which called it “frightening, infuriating, important television.”
 "Rubbish Tip Britain" prompted the Welsh government to demand an urgent review by its environmental regulator and was praised by The Daily Telegraph as “another terrific Dispatches investigation.”

-Afghanistan Undercover (US, PBS Frontline) / Afghanistan - No Country For Women (UK , ITV) has won a prestigious 2024 duPont-Colombia award, adding to its Emmy, Overseas Press Club of America and Gracie awards.
+Afghanistan Undercover (US, PBS Frontline) / Afghanistan - No Country For Women (UK , ITV) has won a 2024 duPont-Colombia award, adding to its Emmy, Overseas Press Club of America and Gracie awards.
 Ramita Navai's reporting on the film earned her the 2023 Royal Television Society Presenter of the year award.

 Other recent films include: